Enerccio/SLT/README.md

 ## Requirements

-1) Intellij based IDE - tested on `Intellij Idea Community/Ultimate` but should workd on all major IDEs
+1) Intellij based IDE - tested on `Intellij Idea Community/Ultimate` but should work on all major IDEs
    1) Versions supported are from 2022.2 and upwards
 2) [Steel Bank Common Lisp](https://www.sbcl.org/) installed
 3) [Quicklisp](https://www.quicklisp.org/beta/)